 Week 10-12: Add a third round or increase to twice-daily sessions (morning and evening).

 Week 13+: Incorporate resistance through weighted vests, dumbbells, or resistance bands.
-Westcott (2012) reviewed 25 years of resistance training data and found the average adult gains 1.4 kg of lean muscle and loses 1.8 kg of fat in a 10-week program, results that become available to men over 40 who apply progressive overload consistently.
+Westcott (2012) reviewed 25 years of resistance training data and found the average adult gains 1.4 kg of lean muscle and loses 1.8 kg of fat in a 10-week program, results that become available to men over 40 who apply progressive overload consistently rather than abandoning it after the initial enthusiasm wears off.

 The Importance of Protein

-Men over 40 require more protein than younger counterparts to maintain and build muscle mass.
-Research suggests optimal protein intake of 2.0-2.4 grams per kilogram of body weight daily for men engaging in regular resistance training.
+Men over 40 require more protein than younger counterparts to maintain and build muscle mass, and this is not marketing copy.
+Moore et al. (2015) documented that older men require approximately twice as much protein per meal to maximally stimulate muscle protein synthesis compared to younger men, which reframes post-40 protein intake as a clinical requirement rather than a supplement-industry recommendation.
+Research suggests optimal protein intake of 2.0-2.4 grams per kilogram of body weight daily for men engaging in regular resistance training after 40.

 Protein timing: Consume 30-40 grams of high-quality protein within 2 hours after training to maximize muscle protein synthesis.
-Your muscles remain “primed” for growth for several hours post-workout.
+Your muscles remain “primed” for growth for several hours post-workout, and the post-session protein window is disproportionately important after 40 compared to younger training age because of the anabolic resistance Moore et al. (2015) identified.

 Best sources: Lean meats (chicken, turkey, lean beef), fish, eggs, Greek yogurt, cottage cheese, legumes, and high-quality protein powders.

 Distribution matters: Spread protein evenly across 4-5 meals rather than consuming most at dinner.
-Each meal should contain 30-40 grams for optimal muscle protein synthesis.
+Each meal should contain 30-40 grams for optimal muscle protein synthesis, a pattern that differs from the sporadic eating schedule many men over 40 default to during busy work days.

 After 40, recovery determines whether you make progress or break down.
-Implement these recovery protocols:
+The men who plateau or injure themselves in this decade almost always did so by ignoring recovery rather than by under-training.

 Sleep: Aim for 7-9 hours nightly.
 Growth hormone (essential for muscle repair and fat metabolism) is released during deep sleep stages.
-Poor sleep suppresses testosterone and elevates cortisol, sabotaging your training efforts.
+Poor sleep suppresses testosterone and elevates cortisol, sabotaging your training efforts in ways that no training program can overcome, which is why sleep is the single most important recovery variable for men over 40.

 Active recovery: Light movement on rest days (walking, swimming, yoga, stretching) promotes blood flow without taxing recovery systems.
-This helps clear metabolic waste and delivers nutrients to muscles.
+This helps clear metabolic waste and delivers nutrients to muscles, and it is particularly valuable for men over 40 whose seated workdays otherwise keep circulation low on non-training days.

 The 10-Minute Age-Adapted Training for Men 40+ Power Routine